Painting Equipment

 source: infohouse.p2ric.org

-Advantages: uniform coverage at low pressure, good quality, easy adjustment of nozzle and material consumption, material savings compared to conventional spraying.
+Advantages: uniform coverage at low pressure, good quality, easy adjustment of nozzle and material consumption, material saving compared to conventional spraying.

 Disadvantages: low productivity, high solvent consumption (use only with low viscosity products).